 I have no idea if they ever released a third sculpture.
 I also have never seen a color version of any and am mightily curious about them, so if anyone has a photo, please let me know (contact form on the About the Archive page) because I’d love to add it here.

 Also shown in the Mythology post, Dream of Venus was also placed into the Classical Impressions category.
 Introduced in 1988 in the same color/edition size format as the T’ang figures, the 500-edition white bisque was $950 and the 200-edition color was $1475.
-She is still on the Cybis site offered as a single 500-edition run in both colorways: $2975 for white, and $3500 for color as shown.
+In the 1990s Cybis cut the total edition down to 500 for both colorways combined, although I doubt that all of them were ultimately made.

 This sculpture was photographed in either 1975 or 1976 at the Cybis studio but was apparantly never released.
 The style and subject — which appears to be a seated goddess with her twin children — are so similar to Leda and the Swan that it may have been intended to be part of the Classical Impressions series.
 Based on her headdress and the wheat(?) stalk in her bodice, the goddess may be Demeter who did have twin sons but her much better known offspring was Persephone.
 Although the Classical Impressions were not released until the 1980s it is always possible that the sculptures themselves were designed during the prior decade and simply not released until later.